bigfix/developer.bigfix.com/site/pages/relevance/guide/basics/tuples.md

 {% endqna %}

-This expression returns a compound object including a time range and an associated boolean `True`/`False`.
-Notice the use of the concatenation operator `&`, used here to create a time range.
+This expression returns a compound object including a time range and an associated Boolean `True`/`False`.
+Note the use of the concatenation operator `&`, used here to create a time range.

 Tuples can also be explicitly generated using the comma `,` keyword.
 Any mix of